tjwaterman99/artefacts/dbt_projects/README.md

 git submodule add https://github.com/dbt-labs/dbt-starter-project dbt_projects/dbt-starter-project
 ```

+Then update the `dbt_projects/profiles.yml` file with a new profile for the project.

 ### Syncing changes from the submodule's source

 If a submodule's source changes, you need to manually update the submodule to use the new commits.